When Robotics Meets Wireless Communications: An Introductory Tutorial: Communications-aware Trajectory Planning

+where $s_k^i[n]=1$ if the $k$th user is assigned the $i$th subcarrier by the \ac{UAV} at time $n$, and $s_k^i[n]=0$ otherwise, $B/N_F$ is the bandwidth of each subcarrier, $\gamma_k^i[n]$ is the \ac{SNR}, of the channel between the $k$th user and the \ac{UAV} on the $i$th subcarrier at instant $n$, and $R_k^{req}$ is the minimum bit rate required by the $k$th user.
+The constraint (\ref{eq:bitrateConstraint3}) ensures that, at all times, the achievable data rate of each user is at least $R_k^{req}$.
+In \cite{UAV11}, the optimization problem was formulated in discrete time.
+We can find similar constraints in \cite{XiaoIEEEIoTJ2020} where a \ac{UAV} serves $K$ users and a minimum bit rate for each one must be ensured.
+Similarly, in \cite{ChenICC2017}, a \ac{UAV} acts as a communications relay between a ground user and a \ac{BS} and a constraint is added to ensure a minimum bit rate on each communications link.

+We can also constrain the average number of bits that the robot must transmit to have a lower bound:

-where ${\rm SNR}(\mathbf{p}(t),\mathbf{q}(t),t)$ is the instantaneous SNR observed at time instant $t$ over the link between the \ac{MR} located at $\mathbf{p}(t)$ and the other node located at $\mathbf{q}(t)$.
-The function $R(\cdot)$ determines the bit rate transmission as a function of the instantaneous SNR.
-This function $R(\cdot)$ depends on the modulation scheme.
-The expected value in (\ref{TPA:eq:3}) is taken w.r.t. all possible wireless channel realizations.
-To introduce this constraint, the designer needs to know the first order statistics of the wireless channel model.
-Because of the stochastic nature of the wireless channel, the constraint (\ref{TPA:eq:3}) does not ensure that the \ac{MR} will be able to always transmit at least $N$ bits, but rather that robots following the same trajectory in the same environment will transmit at least $N$ bits on average.
-Note that (\ref{TPA:eq:3}) assumes that the transmission process is continuous (we observe this from the integral and the fact that the integrand is treated as a continuous function of time).
-Even if the transmission is not a continuous process (the data is transmitted in packets and not in a continuous and uninterrupted flow), we can for simplicity assume that it is a continuous process since the dynamics of the motion process is, in general, much slower than the dynamics of the transmission process.
+where ${\rm SNR}(\mathbf{p}(t),\mathbf{q}(t),t)$ is the instantaneous \ac{SNR} at time $t$ over the link between the \ac{MR} located at $\mathbf{p}(t)$ and the other node located at $\mathbf{q}(t)$.
+The function $R(\cdot)$ determines the transmission bit rate as a function of the instantaneous SNR. { This function $R(\cdot)$ depends on the modulation scheme as well as on the bandwidth of the transmitted signal.
+The expected value in (\ref{TPA:eq:3}) is taken w.r.t. the joint \ac{PDF} of the shadowing and small-scale fading}.
+To introduce this constraint, the designer needs to know the first-order statistics of the wireless channel model.
+Because of the stochastic nature of the wireless channel, the constraint (\ref{TPA:eq:3}) does not ensure that the \ac{MR} will be able to always transmit at least $N$ bits, but rather that following the same trajectory in the same environment it will transmit at least $N$ bits on average.
+Note that (\ref{TPA:eq:3}) assumes that the transmission process is continuous (the integrand in (\ref{TPA:eq:3}) is treated as a continuous function of time).
+Even if the transmission is not continuous (e.g. when data is transmitted in packets and not in a continuous and uninterrupted flow), we can assume in practice that it is a continuous process since the dynamics of the motion is generally much slower than those of data transmission.

+When formulating the problem in discrete time and dealing with \ac{DF} relays, there is a common constraint called \ac{ICC} \cite{comm5, LiuICCC2019,Ahmed2020CL,HuIEEETWC2019}: at time slot $n$, the \ac{DF} relay receives data from a source, processes it, and then transmits it at the next time slot to the destination.
+For instance, in \cite{comm5}, the \ac{ICC} is included in the discrete-time optimization problem as follows: